 It’s been more than thirty years since the world was introduced to customizable bedding with the founding of Sleep Number, but the adjustable bed is finally being filled out with the rise of the second-most important piece of sleep gear: pillows.

 “My wife and I tried 10 pillows and really didn’t like any of them.
-Finding a comfortable pillow shouldn’t be so hard — we shouldn’t have to take a multi-part quiz to asses the right level of loft,” Jimmy MacDonald, cofounder of Authenticity 50, says.
+Finding a comfortable pillow shouldn’t be so hard — we shouldn’t have to take a multi-part quiz to assess the right level of loft,” Jimmy MacDonald, co-founder of Authenticity 50, says.
 The company’s pillows are restocked frequently but sell out shortly afterward.

 Adjustable pillows are the latest innovation to hit the bedding world.
 Simply add or remove fill or inserts until you reach your desired firmness.
 While some may chalk up body aches and bad sleep nights to a crappy mattress, some of those issues are a result of sleeping on a worthless pillow.

 According to Eugene Chio, MD, pillows need to maintain a delicate balance between softness, for comfort, and firmness, for support.
 “While there’s nothing particularly groundbreaking about them, adjustable pillows can end the guessing game of picking the correct size, firmness and height of a pillow,” Chio writes.

 Adjustable fill pillows fall into two categories: loose fill or swappable inserts.
 Loose-fill pillows contain shredded pieces of fill — usually some down, memory foam or both — that sleepers can add or remove to meet their needs.
 While valuable for fine-tuning firmness, the pieces of fill can be messy and intolerable for some.
 Inserts have the advantage of being easier to swap in and out but aren’t as customizable as a result.
 Both options seem simple enough that it begs the question of why it took so long for companies to start producing adjustable pillows.